Atabek786/cs50code/cs50p/README.md

 #### Video Demo:
 #### Description:

 Have you ever found yourself unsure of what to do on a particular day?
-The Awesome Activity Suggestion Bot is here to rescue you from boredom!
+The Activity Suggestion Bot is here to rescue you from boredom!
 This bot presents a variety of activity options and provides suggestions based on your interests.
 Simply interact with the bot, make your choice, and it will offer you a selection of exciting activities to enjoy.
 This is my final project for CS50P

 ## Features